-Objective 7.1 Projected Start and Title IIIB Funded Update Status 2

-The Sourcewise Health Insurance Counseling & Advocacy Program will expand its network of volunteers to at least 50 volunteer HICAP Counselors.
-Strategic outreach initiatives will be used to attract and recruit new volunteers.
-The strategic outreach plan will use various forms of media to inform the public of available volunteer positions.
-End Dates PD or C 1 Status
+Objective 7.1 Projected Title IIIB Update The Sourcewise Health Insurance Counseling & Advocacy Program will expand its network Start and End Dates Funded PD or C 1 Status 2 of volunteers to at least 50 volunteer HICAP Counselors.
+HICAP will have the equivalent of ⊠2020-2021 □Yes 1 FTE position dedicated to improving volunteer recruitment, training, and supervision.
+Strategic ⊠2021-2022 ⊠No outreach initiatives will be used to attract and recruit new volunteers.
+The strategic outreach plan will ⊠2022-2023 use various forms of media to inform the public of available volunteer positions. □2023-2024 (Reference Section 8-1b)

-⊠2020-2021 □Yes

-⊠2021-2022 ⊠No

-□2022-2023

-(Reference Section 8-1b) □2023-2024